Mayfair Mall

 Mayfair Mall is a shopping mall located on Mayfair Road (Highway 100) between North Avenue and Center Street in Wauwatosa, Wisconsin, United States.
 It serves the Greater Milwaukee area, and is also Wisconsin's premier shopping Center and Largest Mall in Wisconsin with 161 stores.
 Mayfair Shopping Center was constructed from 1956 and completed in 1959 by the Hunzinger Construction Company.
 It has been expanded several times since it was first built.

 The mall contains 164 stores and the anchor stores are Macy's, Crate & Barrel, The Container Store, Barnes & Noble, Nordstrom and AMC Theatres.
-There is one vacant anchor store that was once Boston Store.
+There is one vacant anchor store that was once Boston Store, but will soon be replaced by a 210,000 square foot Scheels flagship location opening in 2027.

 History

 The mall's Gimbels anchor store opened first, at the south end, in September 1958.
 Three weeks later, on October 9, 1958, the 960 ft open-air central portion opened as the Mayfair Shopping Center, featuring more than 70 stores.
 In January 1959, a six-story office building, the Professional Building, opened in the middle of the mall.
-In February 1959, Chicago-based Marshall Field's opened their anchor store at the mall's south end.
+In February 1959, Chicago-based Marshall Field's opened their anchor store at the mall's north end.
 Three east–west corridors (North Mall, Central Park, and South Mall) ran the width of the mall, with each corridor decorated in a different color.
 The mall's central court also featured a park, which included trees, flowers, benches and picnic tables.

 In 1973, the Mayfair Mall was fully enclosed.
 An arcade called The Bazaar replaced the Central Park area of Mayfair.
 An office tower was built on the southwest side of the mall in 1975, and construction began on a second in November 1977.

 In 1986, Mayfair was rededicated following a $15 million remodeling effort.
 The Bazaar and the center court ice rink were both removed.
 A two-level atrium was built, featuring a new food court.
 The upper level was also expanded, adding 78,000 sqft of retail space.
 Following this expansion, the mall included 109 stores including Milwaukee based Boston Store which replaced Gimbels.